tuna/tuna.moe/_posts/events/2015-09-26-new-member-meetup.md

 Welcome to TUNA, we have a welcome-meeting for our new members.

 - Date&Time: Sept.
 26 (Saturday) 19:20
-- Location: Old Hydraulic Engineering Bld.
+- Location: Room 303, Old Hydraulic Engineering Bld.
 (See the map below)

 On this meeting, we're gonna